Fibular hemimelia or congenital absence of fibula is now known as a fibular deficiency. It causes anteromedial bowing of tibia.

 Treatment is mostly surgical.
 Minor deformities can be left as such and observed.

-Goal of the surgical treatment is to provide maximal function by maintaining alignment, length, and stability of the involved lower limb.
+The goal of the surgical treatment is to provide a maximal function by maintaining alignment, length, and stability of the involved lower limb.
 This goal may not always be achievable though and if it is so amputation followed by a functional prosthesis should be considered.
 For example, a patient with non-functional foot should undergo amputation.